PerfModDash/PerfModDash/manuals/dataStoreOperations/01simpleCrudOperationsOnHosts.md

 We use it to query host information.
 You simply load web page

     {url}/PsApi.HOSTS

 which can, for example, look like:

     http://perfsonar.racf.bnl.gov:8080/dashboard-1.0-SNAPSHOT/hosts

-and it will return a JSONArray of host id's.
+and it will return a JSONArray of JSONObjects representing low detail level information of hosts.

 Example: you can perform this request by hand as a shell command: